resume

 About

 Following Imperial position Andrew joined as a Lecturer in Statistics and Probability the faculty at the Department of Mathematics, University of Sussex, UK.
-Now, he is a Lecturer in Statistics and data-centric engineering at the Department of Mathematics, Imperial College, and group leader for the Data Centric Engineering Programme at the Alan Turing Institute, London, UK.
+Now, he is a Lecturer in Statistics and data-centric engineering at the Department of Mathematics, Imperial College, and Director of Science & Innovation at the Alan Turing Institute, London, UK.
 He is also a Senior Research Scientist at Improbable.
 The information below was of relevance whilst a postdoctoral research associate in the Complex Multiscale Systems group.

 I was a Postdoctoral Research Associate working jointly in the Departments of Mathematics and Chemical Engineering at Imperial College, working with Prof. Grigorios Pavliotis and Prof. Serafim Kalliadasis.
 Prior to this, I was a postdoctoral research assistant in the Wolfson Center for Mathematical Biology at the University of Oxford, working with Prof. Radek Erban.